Serkan80/api-management/README.md

 - Java 21 or greater
 - Maven 3.9.x or greater
 - Docker or Podman
-- A REST client library like Postman, Httpie, Curl, etc. In the examples below, I've used Httpie.
+- A REST client tool like Postman, Httpie, Curl, etc. In the examples below, Httpie is used.

 ## Terminology